-The Resource Conservation and Recovery Act (RCRA, pronounced 'rick-rah') set forth a framework for the management of non-hazardous wastes, as well as giving the Environmental Protection Agency (EPA) the authority to control hazardous waste from the 'cradle-to-grave, including the generation, transportation, treatment, storage, and disposal of hazardous waste.
+The Resource Conservation and Recovery Act (RCRA) set forth a framework for the management of non-hazardous wastes, as well as giving the Environmental Protection Agency (EPA) the authority to control hazardous waste from the 'cradle-to-grave,' which includes the generation, transportation, treatment, storage, and disposal of hazardous waste.
 RCRA treats hazardous waste and non-hazardous wastes very differently.
 For hazardous waste there is much more reporting required in all phases of disposal.

 Copyright © 2001 - 2013|